Dale Mabry Highway: MacDill Air Force Base to Gandy Boulevard (SR 573)

-The southern portion of Dale Mabry Highway between MacDill AFB and Gandy Boulevard (US 92, SR 600) is designated as State Road 573's entire length.
+The southern portion of Dale Mabry Highway between MacDill AFB and Gandy Boulevard (US 92, SR 600) is designated as State Road 573 for its entire length.
 This portion is also cosigned with unsigned SR 685.
 This section is four lanes wide, divided.
 Until the late 1990s, a Jai Alai fronton stood on the west side of the highway just south of Gandy Boulevard.
 The facility closed in July 1998 after 45 years of operation after the parent company of the fronton sold the 40 acre property for $8.3 million.
 Today, a Home Depot and Sam's Club store sit on the property.

 Originally a two-lane stretch, a widening project took place in the 1970s, increasing the road to four lanes.
 The project was at least partly contributed by the construction of the Lee Roy Selmon Expressway in 1974.
 In 2002, a roundabout was constructed just north of the main gate to MacDill as part of a security enhancement and road improvement project for the base.

 Gandy Boulevard to Hillsborough Avenue (US 92)

 The section of Dale Mabry Highway between Gandy Boulevard and Hillsborough Avenue is signed as U.S. Route 92 (State Road 600).
-Much of this portion is also cosigned with unsigned SR 685.
 This stretch of Dale Mabry Highway snakes through several south Tampa business areas and a residential district before approaching Raymond James Stadium with the SR 685 concurrency ending at Henderson Boulevard.
 The section of Dale Mabry between Gandy Boulevard and Kennedy Boulevard (SR 60) remains four lanes with moderate improvements taking place over the years, such as intersection improvements.
 The section of highway from Kennedy northward is six lanes with many businesses surrounding the highway.

 Until 2000, the section of highway between Gandy Boulevard and Euclid Ave was two lanes.
 Additionally a 1950s era overpass stood over a CSX rail corridor just north of the Lee Roy Selmon Crosstown Expressway.
 The overpass was torn down in the late 1990s and replaced with an at-grade railroad crossing as part of a widening project which increased that section to four lanes.